-OUTLOOK/INVESTMENT STRATEGY FOR 2022
+OUTLOOK/INVESTMENT STRATEGY FOR 2021

-Ghana's economy is projected to remain relatively strong over the medium term, buoyed by higher commodity prices, higher revenue for key exports and strong domestic demand.
+Ghana's economy is expected to remain relatively strong over the medium term, buoyed by higher commodity prices and higher revenues for key exports and strong domestic demand.

-GDP growth is expected to be broad-based led by agriculture and services sectors and is projected to point to 5.5percent by year end 2022 and average 5.3percent over 2022 according to the Word Bank.
+GDP growth is expected to be broad-based led by agriculture

+and services sectors and is projected to point to 5.5percent by year end 2022 and average 5.3percent over 2022 according to the Word Bank projections.